 We have strong public transport links which have social distancing and COVID-secure measures put in place to allow for a safe and enjoyable journey.
-Face coverings are now mandatory to wear on public transport and we advise to check service times and with the individual operators for updated information.
+Face coverings are mandatory to wear on public transport and we advise checking service times and with the individual operators for updated information.
 You can find out more information on protecting yourself and others on the My Journey page here.
 Visit our Getting Here and Getting Around pages for more information.
-You

 If you live or work in Southampton, or nearby, please consider supporting your local Southampton businesses.
 You can do this by visiting your favourite local shops instead of shopping online or trying somewhere new to go on the high street.